 Each crease and fade is individual to the person wearing it.
 The amount of time you spend in your jeans and your lifestyle all contribute to how your jeans will look.
 No two pairs of raw denim will ever look the same.
 Your raw denim is completely unique to you.

-However it is not for everyone, as it requires time, care and patience to have the satisfying end result.
+However it is not for everyone, as it requires time, care and patience to have that satisfying end result.
 You should take in to consideration that because it is un-washed, there is still excessive indigo dye in the fabric, making it prone to rubbing off onto clothing and upholstery.
-You must also refrain from washing your jeans for at least 6 months, as this will disrupt the natural fading process.
+You should also refrain from washing your jeans for the first few months, as this will disrupt the natural fading process.